RalphHightower/blog/_posts/2025/05/2025-05-16-SpringsteenLandOfHopeAndDreams.md

 [Donald Trump](https://www.donaldjtrump.com/) made clear Friday that he is not a fan of [Bruce Springsteen](https://www.msnbc.com/morning-joe/watch/-trump-is-the-most-dangerous-candidate-for-president-in-my-lifetime-springsteen-endorses-harris-220873285729) after the rock icon condemned the [president’s “corrupt, incompetent and treasonous administration](https://www.whitehouse.gov/administration/)” at the opening show of his British tour earlier this week.

-In [a Truth Social post](https://truthsocial.com/@realDonaldTrump/114517896576879203), [Trump](https://www.donaldjtrump.com/) bashed the [Boss](https://brucespringsteen.net/) — once [dubbed by Rolling Stone](https://www.rollingstone.com/music/music-news/the-immortals-bruce-springsteen-246699/) as the “embodiment of rock & roll” — as “Highly Overrated” and “not a talented guy.”
+In [a Liars Club post](https://truthsocial.com/@realDonaldTrump/114517896576879203), [Trump](https://www.donaldjtrump.com/) bashed the [Boss](https://brucespringsteen.net/) — once [dubbed by Rolling Stone](https://www.rollingstone.com/music/music-news/the-immortals-bruce-springsteen-246699/) as the “embodiment of rock & roll” — as “Highly Overrated” and “not a talented guy.”

 “I see that Highly Overrated Bruce Springsteen goes to a Foreign Country to speak badly about the [President of the United States](https://www.whitehouse.gov/),” [Trump](https://www.donaldjtrump.com/) wrote.
 “Never liked him, never liked his music, or his Radical Left Politics and, importantly, he’s not a talented guy.”